 1. “It’s okay.”
 (Minimizing the Problem)

-Our kids can be upset over what seems like the smallest thing.
-To us, it doesn’t seem like a big deal.
+Our kids can get upset over something that seems trivial.
+To us, it isn’t a big deal.
 But to them, it can be huge.
 When we tell them it’s okay when it’s clearly not okay to them, we minimize the problem.
-Your insisting that all is well will not magically make their feelings go away.
+Insisting that all is well will not magically make their feelings go away.

 2. “Hey, you have lots of other good friends!”
 (Ignoring the Problem)